 Dr. Nora Refaeil, advocate and mediator, Vice-President of the Swiss Federal Commission against Racism

-Florence Balthasar, Head of the International Office, ZHdK
+Florence Balthasar, Head of the International Affairs Office, ZHdK

 In this workshop, participants will address the topic of “access to opportunities and resources for refugee students” from two perspectives.
 On the one hand, initiatives and structures that allow refugee students to access universities will be discussed on the basis of the example of the ZHdK.